heutelbeck/sapl-policy-engine/sapl-spring-security/README.md

 # SAPL Spring Security Integration

 This package provides integration into Spring Security.
-It provides a number of infrastructure Beans to establish Policy Enforcement Points within a an application.
+It provides a number of infrastructure Beans to establish Policy Enforcement Points within an application.

 ## Dependencies